andrewcargill/false/README.md

     - The site scored very well.
 ![Lighthouse Results](/assets/images/readme_lighthouse.png)

+### Unfixed Bugs

+No unfixed bugs

 ## Deployment
 ***
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to GitHub page using the following steps:
-    - In the GitHub repository, navigate to the Settings tab
+    - From the GitHub repository, select the Setting tab.
-    - From the source section drop-down menu, select the Master Branch
+    - From the left hand menu select Pages.
-    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+    - Click on Branch and select main and then save.

+Here is a live link to the site [FALSE Urban Designer Clothing](https://andrewcargill.github.io/false/)

 ## Credits
 ***